-The Supplemental Nutrition Assistance Program (SNAP), formerly known as Food Stamps, can help you or someone living in your household afford to buy food.
-Your monthly SNAP food benefits are given to you on an electronic benefits transfer card, often called an EBT card.
-An EBT card works just like a prepaid debit card and can be used to buy SNAP-approved food items.
+The Supplemental Nutrition Assistance Program (SNAP), formerly known as food stamps, can help you or someone living in your household afford to buy food.
+Monthly SNAP benefits, averaging $188 for single older adult households1, are given to you on an electronic benefits transfer (EBT) card.
+This card works just like a prepaid debit card and can be used to buy SNAP-approved food items.

 Where can I shop with my SNAP EBT Card?

-Your EBT card can be used to purchase approved food at most grocery stores, including Walmart, as well as convenience stores, and other stores that accept SNAP.
-Many farmers markets also take EBT cards as an accepted form of payment.
+Your EBT card can be used to purchase approved food items at most grocery stores, including Walmart.
+It can also be used at convenience stores and other stores that accept SNAP.
+Many farmers markets take EBT cards, too.

 Even though your SNAP benefits are issued by the state you live in, you can use your EBT card to buy SNAP-approved foods in all 50 U.S. states.